-: Turn on to allow installation of unsigned apps.

-Allow root-privileged apps

-: Turn on to allow apps with root privileges full access to the device.
+Add app: Install a new app.Find more apps: Find more apps to install.
+You will be taken to an overview page of Axis apps.Allow unsigned apps i: Turn on to allow installation of unsigned apps.Allow root-privileged apps i: Turn on to allow apps with root privileges full access to the device.
 View the security updates in AXIS OS and ACAP apps.

-The device's performance might be affected if you run several apps at the same time.
+Note The device's performance might be affected if you run several apps at the same time.
 Use the switch next to the app name to start or stop the app.

-Open: Access the app's settings.
+Open : Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings.

-- • - The context menu can contain one or more of the following options: - Open-source license: View information about open-source licenses used in the app. - App log: View a log of the app events.
-The log is helpful when you contact support. - Activate license with a key: If the app requires a license, you need to activate it.
-Use this option if your device doesn't have internet access. - If you don't have a license key, go to axis.com/products/analytics.
-You need a license code and the Axis product serial number to generate a license key. - Activate license automatically: If the app requires a license, you need to activate it.
+Some applications don't have any settings. • Open-source license : View information about open-source licenses used in the app. • App log: View a log of the app events.
+The log is helpful when you contact support.
+Activate license with a key: If the app requires a license, you need to activate it.
+Use this option if your device doesn't have internet access.
+If you don't have a license key, go to axis.com/products/analytics .
+You need a license code and the Axis product serial number to generate a license key.
+Activate license automatically: If the app requires a license, you need to activate it.
 Use this option if your device has internet access.
-You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
-If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
+You need a license code to activate the license.
+Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
+If you deactivate the license, you also remove it from the device.

+- Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.